Profitability analysis and improving profit margins

 If you want to maximize profit margins, increasing operational efficiency is the first step.
 Start by dividing all business costs into three categories: those that are essential, those that are simply important, and those that are desirable but not necessary.
 The most innovative finance leaders involve their teams in this process, encouraging workers to identify opportunities to improve efficiency in each category.
 The goal is to reduce spend in the important and desirable buckets without sacrificing anything that will significantly impact product quality or customer contentment.

 While reducing costs is always a challenge, businesses can utilize automation to minimize disruption to customers or employees.
-Sophisticated FP&A software tools like Planning Maestro enable finance teams to automate routine tasks such as manual data entry, accelerating workflows and improving forecasting.
+Sophisticated FP&A software tools like Centage enable finance teams to automate routine tasks such as manual data entry, accelerating workflows and improving forecasting.
 The end result is that you get the data you need faster for more accurate forecasts all without overburdening staff and increasing budgets.

 2. Optimize Costs